 The Company Secretary ensure that all appointments are properly made, that all information is obtained from the Directors, both for the Company's own records and for the purposes of meeting statutory obligations, as well as obligations arising from the Listing Requirements or other regulatory requirements.

-The names and details of Directors seeking re-election and re-appointment are disclosed in the Notice of AGM and the profile of the Board of Directors respectively in this Annual Report.
+The names and details of Directors seeking re-election and re-appointment are disclosed in the Notice of AGM in this Annual Report.

 Meetings and Procedures